Template Filling for Controllable Commonsense Reasoning: Model

-Early NLP systems have often relied with templated rule-based systems \citep{Riloff1996AutomaticallyGE,Brin1998ExtractingPA,Agichtein1999ExtractingRF,Craven2000LearningTC} due to their simplistic nature.
+Early NLP systems have often relied on rule-based templatic systems \citep{Riloff1996AutomaticallyGE,Brin1998ExtractingPA,Agichtein1999ExtractingRF,Craven2000LearningTC} due to their simplistic nature.
 Compared to machine learning methods, they were often rigid \citep{Yih1997TemplatebasedIE}.
 Despite their rigidity, template based systems are often easy to comprehend, and lend themselves to easily incorporate domain knowledge \citep{chiticariu-etal-2013-rule}.
-Our goal is to combine the strengths of both template-based systems and recent pretrained \plm models for the task of cross-domain reasoning.
+Our goal is to combine the strengths of both template-based systems and recent advances in pretrained \plm models for the task of commonsense reasoning via template expansion.

-In our \ourmodel formulation, we setup the template filling task as a prompt-tuning task inspired by the recent advances in prompt-tuning.
-Prompt-based approaches have achieved state-of-the-art performance in several few-shot learning experiments \citep{gpt3-NEURIPS2020_1457c0d6, gao-etal-2021-making, le-scao-rush-2021-many}.
-Table \ref{tab:task_setup} shows an example of our task setup.
-The template filling task takes an input template $x$, containing one or more template slots represented as spans (\mask) as input, and produce an expanded sequences $y$ as output.
-Given a template $x$, the task is to model $p(y \vert x)$.
-Since there could be multiple sentences in the output $y$, we concatenate these sentences as one for model training.